jenhausu/3rd-Party-Library-for-iOS/README.md

 ## Others
 * [AMScrollingNavbar](https://github.com/andreamazz/AMScrollingNavbar) : Scrollable UINavigationBar that follows the scrolling of a UIScrollView.
-2. [TPKeyboardAvoiding](https://github.com/michaeltyson/TPKeyboardAvoiding) : A drop-in universal solution for moving text fields out of the way of the keyboard in iOS.
+* [TPKeyboardAvoiding](https://github.com/michaeltyson/TPKeyboardAvoiding) : A drop-in universal solution for moving text fields out of the way of the keyboard in iOS.
-4. [RichEditorView](https://github.com/cjwirth/RichEditorView) : RichEditorView is a simple, modular, drop-in UIView subclass for Rich Text Editing.
+* [RichEditorView](https://github.com/cjwirth/RichEditorView) : RichEditorView is a simple, modular, drop-in UIView subclass for Rich Text Editing.
-5. [What-s-New](https://github.com/mdznr/What-s-New) : Easily present the latest changes and features to your users on app updates.
+* [What-s-New](https://github.com/mdznr/What-s-New) : Easily present the latest changes and features to your users on app updates.
-6. [InAppSettingsKit](https://github.com/futuretap/InAppSettingsKit) : This iOS framework allows settings to be in-app in addition to or instead of being in the Settings app.
+* [InAppSettingsKit](https://github.com/futuretap/InAppSettingsKit) : This iOS framework allows settings to be in-app in addition to or instead of being in the Settings app.
+* [SSKeychain](https://github.com/soffes/sskeychain) : SSKeychain is a simple wrapper for accessing accounts, getting passwords, setting passwords, and deleting passwords using the system Keychain on Mac OS X and iOS.